Personal service can make all the difference to customer success

 Most of you have had similar experiences.
 The “not-invented-here” syndrome in many businesses, is merely another way of procrastinating about making changes as to how you treat your customers.
 Unfortunately, disruptions are a fundamental part of today’s business environment.
 New means of providing better customer experience are being invented every day.
 Tap into your creativity, no matter how long it has been since you used it to innovate.

 Buy yourself a ‘playbook’ and start doodling, let your ideas flow freely.
-You might be amazed how many good ideas and opportunities you will uncover.
+You might be amazed at how many good ideas and opportunities you will uncover.
 Here are two things you can do to start thinking outside the box.

 Winners are grinners.
 This young man knows the value of close targeted action orientation.